JosephTLyons/Strip-Newlines/README.md

 ## Future Features:

-* Ability to strip out CRLF lines.
+* Ability to strip out CRLF lines (pull requests welcome!)

+## Bug

+* Certain edge cases will cause the stripping to not work correctly